 The way Borrowers most commonly default is, as you would ex¬pect, by failing to make timely payments.
 If payment is ever late, we recommend taking the following steps: (1) Check the contract to see if a “grace” period exists.
 If so, you must honor it.
 (2) If no grace period exists or if it has expired, phone the Bor¬rower and ask about the payment.
-Insist upon payment, make a note of the date and time of the call and keep this information with your land contract.
+Insist upon payment, note the date and time of the call, and keep this information with your land contract.
 (3) On the same day as the above phone call, write a letter that identifies the default and summarizes any action the Purchaser has promised to perform and mail it, certi¬fied mail, return receipt requested.
-(4) If the above steps do no1 produce the desired results, contact an attorney immediately, Trying to cure a default by yourself can cause problems for you — the Seller.
+(4) If the above steps do no1 produce the desired results, contact an attorney immediately.
+Trying to cure a default by yourself can cause problems for you — the Seller.

 Remember, you are not the “bad guy”…the Borrower is the one not making payments.
-They can sell the property, refinance the property or bring payments current.
+They can sell the property, refinance the property or bring the payments to a current status.
 The ball is in their court.
 Explain the available options and tell the Borrower you are prepared to bring legal action.
 After an ini¬tial phone call and a certified letter, only swift and decisive action taken with the assistance of legal counsel is likely to cause them to act.
-Be honest, firm and considerate.
+Be honest, firm, and considerate.
 Don’t ha¬rass and don’t delay!

 A failure to enforce any clause in your contract can, over time, establish the precedent that the clause is not binding and has no effect.
 In other words, actions speak louder than words.
 Consistent conduct over a period of time, in fact, can take precedence over the actual wording on your contract in a court of law!
-In short, stick to the contract or be prepared to find it difficult to enforce in court.
+In short, please stick to the contract or be prepared to find it difficult to enforce in court.

 Tips for Selling Property Using Seller Take Back Financing